 There’s a significant need in the American manufacturing industry for optimized processes in the administrative workspace.
 Having previously done this throughout my career, it’s been a thrill for me to be able to remove processes through lean thinking.

 I use lean thinking to design software, as a contractor and as an employee.
 Over the years, I’ve developed a suite of productivity tools that relate specifically to manufacturers.
 My goal with this business has been to bring those tools to a broader market.

 What have been the biggest challenges you’ve faced running a small business?

 Cash flow has been a big one.
-Being able to run the business without debt, manage our investments into the business, and ensure that clients are paying and contractors and vendors are getting paid in a straightforward fashion has been the biggest challenge.
+Being able to run the business without debt and managing our investments into the business.
+Also, ensuring that clients are paying and contractors and vendors are getting paid in a straightforward fashion.
+Those have been the biggest challenge.

 Another challenge is from a sales perspective.
 Bringing a potential client into the fold to use our product takes a long time.
 It can be challenging to convey to a client that’s building 30 to 40 custom units a day how our software can freeze administrative overhead where it is today while expanding capacity by 300 to 400%.

 Managing our team is also really important.
-We have employees and contractors, and we use FINSYNC to manage payments for both, as well as all of their related financial needs.
+We have employees and contractors.
+We use FINSYNC to manage payments for both, as well as all of their related financial needs.

 What have been the biggest lessons you’ve learned growing your business?